AerisCloud/ansible-collectd/README.md

 Normally, we put all aggregation on a single machine.
 However, it is possible to decouple them, and provision separate machines for any aggregators we might have.
 This example demonstrate how to create a dedicated collectd aggregator.
+`collectd_forwarder` defines the host that is the dedicated collectd aggregator.
+Default is an empty string, '', which configures the network plugin to not send to a collectd aggregator.

 ```ini
 [collectd:children]